 Following the Pre-Allied health science curriculum leads to an Associate of Arts degree in general education ONLY if the CORE REQUIREMENTS in addition to requirements for graduation are met.

 ^{}Students should refer to the specific Health Science Program checklist for courses required for the Associate of Applied Science for each HS program.

-^{}These courses are only offered in the spring semester.
+^{}This course is only offered in the fall semester.

 PRE-ARCHITECTURE CHECK LIST